undefinedlabs/opentelemetry-swift/README.md

 ## Current status

-Current code is an adaptation of the Java OpenTelemetry client (0.2.1), some Swift style still missing.
+Current code started as an adaptation of the Java OpenTelemetry client (0.2.0), some Swift style still missing in some areas.

-Currently most of Tracing and Correlation Context implemented, missing all Metrics and exporters.
-Also missing OpenTracing shims.
+Currently Tracing and Correlation Context API's are implemented.

+Implemented also a Jaeger Exporter and a simple stdout exporter

+**Missing Metrics API**.
+Also missing OpenTracing shims and more exporters.

 ## Examples

 The package includes some example projects with basic functionality:

 - `Logging Tracer` -  Simple api implementation of a Tracer that logs every api call
-- `Simple Exporter` - Simple Stdout exporter for spans using sdk
+- `Simple Exporter` - Shows the Jaeger an Stdout exporters in action using a MultiSpanExporter